vhimanshu07/Flash-Chat/README.md

 # Flash Chat ⚡️

-It is chatting application which is based on firebase ,in which user can chat just like whatsapp .
+It is chatting application which uses firebase as database ,in which user can chat just like whatsapp , I tried to make the UI as interactive as possible.
 Images are provided below check them out